A brief history

 in 1930

-Germany: German Spitz, not Pomerania
+Germany: German Spitz, not Pomeranian

 This German Spitz was a healthy, robust and strong dog.
 It was a large working dog, often found in the Arctic regions of northern Europe.
 Its original name was Wolfspitz, a term referring to its small erect ears.

-Origin and name Pomerania
+Origin and name Pomeranian

-In Germany, various older regional names for these Spitz dogs are translated into English and become the Wolf Spitz, the Lion Spitz, the Bear Spitz and the Great (aka Gross) Spitz.
+In Germany, various older regional names for these dogs are translated into English and become the Wolf Spitz, the Lion Spitz, the Bear Spitz and the Great (aka Gross) Spitz.

 The smallest dogs included the Fox Spitz and, a little later, the Mannheimer Zwerg-Spitze.
 In 1886 the Pomeranian breed was known as German Toy Pomeranians or Mannheimer Zwergspitze.